alistratov/bit-permutation/docs/index.md

 # [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]
 original = [bs.unshuffle(y) for y in shuffled]

-# Serialize the BitShuffle object into a single integer, allowing
+# Serialize the BitShuffle object into a single integer,
-# the object to be restored later using BitShuffle.unpack().
+# which can later be restored using BitShuffle.unpack().
 # Example output: a large integer like 614290679212893317370896
 print(bs.pack())
 ```

+---

 ## Package contents
-The  `bit-permutation` package provides three classes for export:
+The  `bit-permutation` package exports three core classes:

 * [BitPermutation](classes/bit_permutation.md): permutes bits in an integer
 * [BitInversion](classes/bit_inversion.md): inverts bits in an integer using XOR
 * [BitShuffle](classes/bit_shuffle.md): combines bit permutation and inversion to shuffle bits in an integer

-All class instances are hashable and should be treated as immutable.
-Instances can be compared for equality within the same class.
+All instances are hashable, comparable for equality within the same class, and should be treated as immutable.

+---

 ## Performance considerations
 The module uses basic bitwise operations such as shifts and mask applications to perform permutations, rather than advanced algorithms optimized for speed, like the Beneš network or byte swapping.
 While these methods are not the most efficient, they are straightforward and adequate for many use cases.

 As Python is an interpreted language, it is generally slower than compiled languages.
 The speed of execution can vary depending on several factors, including the specific permutation chosen and the number of bits involved.

-However, composite tests indicate that on a modern processor core (as of 2024), the module can perform approximately 1 million operations per second for 16-bit numbers and 100,000 operations per second for 128-bit numbers.
+However, benchmarks indicate that on a modern processor core (as of 2024), the module can perform approximately 1 million operations per second for 16-bit numbers and 100,000 operations per second for 128-bit numbers.

+---

+## Related terms

+bit permutation · bit shuffle · bit reordering · permute bits in Python · invert bits · reversible mapping · bijective integer transform · ID obfuscation · integer obfuscation · non-cryptographic transform · fast bit operations · bitwise manipulation